jrmrtns/cwat/README.md

 # cellent WPF Application Template

-## Build solution
+## Build project
 After building the solution there is a file called "cellent Template.vsix" in the output of the VSIX project.
 Double click this file and the template will be installed in Visual Studio.

-## Create solution
+## Create solution from template
-In Visual Studio create a new project and select the "cellent Template" as template.
+In Visual Studio create a new project and select the "cellent WPF Solution Template" as template.

 ## First steps after running the template
 - Adjust connection string in "projectname".Service/app.config